aaronland/go-flickr-api/README.md

 2021/04/14 10:58:38 Listening for requests on https://localhost:8080
 ```

+_Note the use of the `-use-runtimevar` flag and the `file://` syntax for the `-client-uri` flag.
+This allows us to store credentials for the Flickr API client in a [GoCloud runtimevar](https://gocloud.dev/howto/runtimevar/) resource and not expose them on the command-line.
+Details are discussed below in the [Design](https://github.com/aaronland/go-flickr-api#design-1) section._

 If you open the URL `https://localhost:8080` in your web browser you'll see a simple web page with a button for starting the Flickr authorization process.

 ![](docs/images/auth-www-begin.png)